-Jessie McPhee has been improvising with Rapid Fire Theatre since 2006.
+Jessie McPhee performed with Rapid Fire Theatre from 2006 to 2021.

-He performs in RFT’s weekly shows and is an instructor in Rapid Fire’s public workshops.
+He performed in RFT’s weekly shows and was an instructor in Rapid Fire’s public workshops.
 Jessie has also performed in improv festivals all over the world such as Munich, Chicago, Atlanta and Winnipeg!
+Jessie left RFT in 2021 when he moved to another city with his partner Julia.

 TV SHOWS: Breaking Bad, The IT Crowd, The Simpsons, The Kids in the Hall